christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-06-2-section-3-axiology.md

 how raw and immediate the demands of our animal natures are, vis-à-vis our human natures.

-## fulfillment as action
+## fulfillment as action and the meta-virtues

-What capabilities must be exercised through action for the fulfillment of the human essence *qua*** human?
+What capabilities must be exercised through action for the fulfillment of the human essence *qua* human?
 Three, each drawing its unique manifestation from that Promethean wellspring, consciousness: the social faculty, the rational faculty, and the productive faculty.
 Each of these is made possible by the rational consciousness of humans, in its human form: the social, in voluntary